Opinion

 Flourish is attempting to build neural network models drawn from connectomics, the cell-by-cell mapping of biological neural connections, and to run those models on roughly a laptop’s worth of energy rather than a server-grade GPU’s.
 The company operates in the brain-inspired AI architecture layer, adjacent to BCI rather than inside it, drawing on the same foundational neuroscience and competing for the same talent pool.
 Bezos personal capital arrived in this layer in June 2026.

 The Allen Institute’s Brain Health accelerator will generate cell-type-and-circuit-level maps of brain disease across Alzheimer’s, Parkinson’s, Lewy body dementia, Huntington’s and ALS, intended as upstream input for downstream therapeutic programmes.
 The accelerator operates in the basic neuroscience research layer, where the science that downstream BCI and bioelectronic-medicine programmes will eventually target is being produced.
-Amazon Web Services is named as a technology partner providing cloud infrastructure, not as a financial investor.
-The Bezos family personal gift arrived in this layer in June 2026.
+Amazon Web Services contributed $100 million to the accelerator and is also the named technology partner providing cloud infrastructure.
+The AWS commitment is Amazon corporate philanthropy rather than Bezos personal capital, and sits structurally separate from the Bezos family gift, which arrived in this layer in June 2026.

 Elon Musk founded Neuralink.
 The company has raised over $1 billion across rounds culminating in a June 2025 Series E at a $9 billion valuation.
 Musk’s other major commitments (xAI, X, SpaceX, Tesla) intersect with neurotech only through general AI and data adjacencies.

-Bill Gates’s Gates Frontier co-led Synchron’s December 2022 Series C alongside Bezos Expeditions and continues to participate in the company.
+Bill Gates’s Gates Frontier participated in Synchron’s December 2022 Series C alongside Bezos Expeditions and continues to participate in the company.

-Sam Altman co-founded Merge Labs, which raised a $252 million seed at an $850 million valuation in January 2026 led by OpenAI, targeting non-invasive ultrasound BCI.
+Sam Altman backed Merge Labs, co-founded by Alex Blania, which raised a $252 million seed at an $850 million valuation in January 2026 led by OpenAI, targeting non-invasive ultrasound BCI.

-Peter Thiel’s Founders Fund has held a Neuralink position since the earliest rounds, and Thiel personally added approximately $10 million to Blackrock Neurotech in 2021.
+Peter Thiel’s Founders Fund has held a Neuralink position since the earliest rounds, and Thiel personally participated in Blackrock Neurotech’s $10 million round in 2021 (led by re.Mind Capital).
 Both bets sit inside the clinical BCI device layer.

 Bryan Johnson founded Kernel, his own non-invasive neural measurement company outside the clinical BCI implant cohort.